compuphase/piezo-preamplifier/README.md

 the bridge.

 The dual-channel circuit has two independent impedance converters, and a third preamplifier to mix the outputs of the first stages.
-The gain of the "treble" stage can be adjusted relative to the "bass" gain, with a trimmer pot.
+The balance of the "treble" side relative to the "bass" side, can be adjusted with a trimmer pot.

+The preamplifier has a "bass boost" filter that boosts the frequencies below roughly 250 Hz by roughly 5 dB.
+The resonance chamber of a classical guitar has a main resonant frequency at around 200 to 250 Hz, which is what the bass boost emulates.

 ---